eggsdie/AI-chat/README.md

 ## **License**

-The project is currently under review for license selection.
-Updates will follow.
+This project is licensed under the terms of the [CC0 1.0 Universal (Public Domain Dedication)](./LICENSE).
+See the `LICENSE` file for more details.

 ---